The koala is one of Australia's best known and most loveable native animals.

 The Koala's scientific name is Phascolarctos cinereus.
 This means leather pouch and a bear and ashen grey in colour, but Koalas are not bears.
 They are large herbivorous marsupials that are well adapted to living in trees.

-The koala is listed as threatened in Queensland, New South Wales and the Australian Capital Territory under the Federal Government’s Environmental Protection and Biodiversity Conservation Act 1999.
+The koala is listed as endangered in Queensland, New South Wales and the Australian Capital Territory under the Federal Government’s Environmental Protection and Biodiversity Conservation Act 1999.

 Under Queensland’s Nature Conservation Act 1992 the koala is listed as vulnerable.

 About Koalas in Logan

 In Queensland, koalas weigh between 5 to 10kg and have short pale grey fur.

 Koalas are difficult to see.
 If you go searching for koalas in Logan, look for these signs that show a koala might be in the area:

 - look for scratch marks on trees, these may also be from goannas or possums